Itsme-ansi/Wizard-Ser/README.md

 "8" Switch To Desktop Mode & Click Deploy Then Click Github Icon & Connect To Github

-"9" After Connected To Github Search Wizard on Repo Name Search Bar & Select Wizard-SER & Connect
+"9" After Connected To Github Search Medusa on Repo Name Search Bar & Select Medusa-Max & Connect

 "10" Click Deploy Branch To Deploy

 "11" After Deployed Successfully Click Resources & Turn off web node server &Turn on Worker

+# Enjoy Medusa Max 💕💕

 ## ```HOW TO DEPLOY```
 `WATCH THE TUTORIAL VIDEO CAREFULLY TO DEPLOY THE BOT OTHERWISE CHANCES TO GET ERROR`